pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

     .load("spark_catalog.CDE_WORKSHOP.CAR_SALES_{}".format(username)).show()
 ```

-* Lines 234-251: While Spark provides partitioning capabilities, once a partitioning strategy is chosen the only way to change it is by repartitioning or in other words recomputing all table / dataframe partitions.
+* Lines 234-251: While Spark provides partitioning capabilities, once a partitioning strategy is chosen the only way to change it is by repartitioning or in other words recomputing all partitions.

-Iceberg introduces Partition Evolution i.e. the ability to change the partitoning scheme on new data without modifying it on the initial dataset.
-Thanks to this tables / dataframes are not recomputed.
+Iceberg introduces Partition Evolution i.e. the ability to change the partitioning scheme on new data without modifying it on the initial dataset.
+Thanks to this tables are not recomputed.
 This is achieved by Iceberg's improved way of tracking table metadata in the Iceberg Metadata Layer.

 In this example, the data present in the CAR_SALES table is initially partitioned by Month.
 As more data flows into our table, we decided that partitioning by Day provides Spark with better opportunities for job parallelism.
 Thus we simply change the partitioning scheme to Day.
 The old data is still partitioned by Month, while the new data added to the table from this point in time and onwards will be partitioned by Day.